Alright! You’ve booked your trip to the Bay Area!

 7. Lightweight Coat

 Like we stated earlier, San Francisco’s weather changes drastically during this time of year.
+This means you’ve got to choose from some of the best travel jackets out there to withstand the rollercoaster weather in San Francisco!

-Therefore, you can leave your giant puffer at home (that’s more for a trip to Vancouver, Canada) and instead pack a smaller, lighter coat.
+You can leave your giant puffer at home (that’s more for a trip to Vancouver, Canada) and instead pack a smaller, lighter coat.

 We recently wrote a post about coats and jackets to have in the PNW during the winter, and we suggesting taking a lightweight puffer like this one on your trip to the Bay area.